Answer: The European Association of Cities, Institutions and Second Chance Schools is officially registered in France:

 Answer: Members of E2C-Europe are schools, city councils and regions, different kind of organizations, institutions and federations, involved in Second Chance education.
 All members are located within Europe.

-On this website, on the page ‘schools’, you can see all labeled Second Chance Schools.
-In the left column of that page (and on the homepage) you can download an up-to-date list showing all our members, including addresses and contact details.
+On this website, on the page E2C - Members, you can see all members.
+Under List of Members you can download an up-to-date list showing all our members, including addresses and contact details.

 Answer: If you would like to become an E2C member, you can request the E2C secretariat for an ID-card.
 You need to complete this ID-card and return it to the secretariat.
 It will then be put on the agenda for the next Executive Committee meeting, where your possible membership will be discussed.
 You will be informed shortly after the meeting about the results.